filippospol/R-bball-projects/bball-stats/README.md

 ### Basketball Stats App

 In this repository you can find `.csv` files containing player stats from past seasons for the [Basketball Stats](https://fp-dev.shinyapps.io/bball-stats/) app.
+Furthermore, you may also find the workflows and the scraping functions for each domestic or international competition.